olizyusuf/olizyusuf.github.io/about.md

 ## Nurkholis Yusuf

-IT Support Since 2010.

-Location Yogyakarta, ID.

-Experienced Information Technology Support Technician with a demonstrated history of working in the information technology and services industry.
-Skilled in Technical Support, Software Implementation, Network, Databases, Point Of Sale (POS) System, Auto ID, and Hardware Support.
-Strong information technology professional.
+Experienced Field Engineer with a proven work history in the services, information technology industry.
+Skilled in Technical Support, Software Implementation, Databases, Point of Sale (POS) systems, AIDC, and Hardware Support.
+IT professional since 2013 in the IT Solution company and have side skill for build Android and Web Apps.

-Freelance Build Mobile Android App using Flutter.

 ### Skill

-- IT Support.
+- Technical Support.
+- Presales and Aftersales Services.
 - Software Implementation.
 - Network.
 - Flutter mobile android.